The Tower of Druaga

-is a 1984 arcade action role-playing maze game developed and published in Japan by Namco.
+is a 1984 action role-playing maze video game developed and published by Namco for Japanese arcades.
 Controlling the golden-armored knight Gilgamesh, the player is tasked with scaling 60 floors of the titular tower in an effort to rescue the maiden Ki from Druaga, a demon with eight arms and four legs, who plans to use an artifact known as the Blue Crystal Rod to enslave all of mankind.
-It ran on the Namco Super Pac-Man arcade hardware, modified with a horizontal-scrolling video system used in Mappy.
+The game runs on the Namco Super Pac-Man arcade hardware, modified with a horizontally scrolling video system previously used in Mappy.

-Druaga was designed by Masanobu Endo, best known for creating Xevious (1983).
+Druaga was designed by Masanobu Endō, best known for creating Xevious (1983).
 It was conceived as a "fantasy Pac-Man" with combat and puzzle solving, taking inspiration from games such as Wizardry and Dungeons & Dragons, along with Mesopotamian, Sumerian and Babylonian mythology.
-It began as a prototype game called Quest with interlocking mazes, revised to run on an arcade system; the original concept was scrapped due to Endo disliking the heavy use of role-playing elements, instead becoming a more action-oriented game.
+It began as a prototype game called Quest with interlocking mazes, revised to run on an arcade system; the original concept was scrapped due to Endō disliking the heavy use of role-playing elements, instead becoming a more action-oriented game.

 In Japan, The Tower of Druaga was widely successful, attracting millions of fans for its use of secrets and hidden items.
-It is cited as an important game of its genre for laying down the foundation for future games, as well as inspiring the idea of sharing tips with friends and guidebooks.
+It is cited as an important game of its genre for laying down the foundation for future games, as well as inspiring the idea of sharing tips and guidebooks with friends.
 Druaga is noted as being influential for many games to follow, including Ys, Hydlide, Dragon Slayer and The Legend of Zelda.
 The success of the game in Japan inspired several ports for multiple platforms, as well as spawning a massive franchise known as the Babylonian Castle Saga, including multiple sequels, spin-offs, literature and an anime series produced by Gonzo.
-However, the 2009 Wii Virtual Console release in North America was met with a largely negative reception for its obtuse design, which many said was near-impossible to finish without a guidebook, alongside its high difficulty and controls.
+The 2009 Virtual Console release for the Wii in North America, however, was met with a largely negative reception for its obtuse design, which many said was near-impossible to finish without a guidebook, alongside its high difficulty and controls.